codescaptain/ruby-multiplication_table/README.md

 - Run `bundle`

 ## Specs (tests)
- Tests are done using RSpec, a testing framework for Ruby on Rails:
+ Tests are done using RSpec, a testing framework for Ruby:
  - You can run all tests with `rspec spec`.
  - You can select a directory.
 Exp: `bundle exec rspec spec/multiplication_table/first_prime_numbers_spec.rb`